ctroupin/ctroupin.github.io/leaflet/2017-12-12-lets-go-flying.md

 I quickly found out a list of airports from [OpenFlights](https://openflights.org), from that we can begin the analysis.
-First of all I was curious to see a *heatmap*, here it is:
+First of all I was curious to see a *heatmap*, it's the first image of this post.

-{% include_relative maps/simplefield.html %}

 What's cool with that map is that you almost don't need coastlines, they appear clearly because of the airport locations.
 Seeing the U.S. and Europe like this is